Regularisation of Currents with Mass Control and Singular Morse Inequalities: Singular hermitian metrics and big line bundles

 {\it Proof of Theorem \ref{The:bigness}.} Clearly, it is enough to prove the equality characterising the volume, as the bigness criterion is an immediate consequence of it.
 The inequality ``$\leq$'' bounding the volume above can be proved as in [Bou02] since $X$ is Moishezon when $v(L)>0$ and can be modified into a projective manifold.
 If $v(L)=0$, the inequality ``$\leq$'' is obvious.

 Thus proving Theorem \ref{The:bigness} boils down to obtaining a lower bound for the volume of $L$ in terms of curvature currents.
 In the light of the above explanations, this can be seen as singular Morse inequalities for arbitrary singularities.
 Let $T:=i\Theta_h(L)\geq 0$ be the curvature current associated with a singular Hermitian metric $h$ with arbitrary singularities on $L$.
 If no positive current exists in $c_1(L)$, there is nothing to prove.
 By Theorem \ref{The:globalregularisation}, there exist regularising currents with analytic singularities $T_m\rightarrow T$ in $c_1(L)$ such that $T_m \geq - \frac{C}{m}\, \omega$ for some constant $C>0$ independent of $m$ which satisfy the Monge-Amp\`ere mass condition $(c)$.
 Furthermore, Theorem 2.4 in [Bou02, p.
-1050] asserts that a regularising sequence of currents with analytic singularities can be combined with a regularising sequence of smooth forms constructed in [Dem82] to produce yet another regularising sequence of currents retaining all its previous properties and getting an additional grip on the absolutely continuous part of $T$.
-In other words, after modifying our sequence $(T_m)_{m\in \N}$ by means of Theorem 2.4 in [Bou02, p.
-1050], we may assume that besides all its properties, it also satisfies:
+1050] asserts that we can modify our sequence $(T_m)_{m\in \N}$ in such a way that besides all its properties it also satisfies:

+A word of explanation is in order here.
+Property (\ref{eqn:ac}) is achieved in [Bou02] by combining the potentials $\psi_m$ of the currents $T_m$ with those of another regularising sequence $\alpha_m$ of smooth forms constructed in [Dem82].
+For tubular neighbourhoods $W_m\Subset U_m$ of the singular locus of $\psi_m$, and for arbitrary sequences $\delta_m\downarrow 0$ and $C_m\uparrow +\infty$, $\psi_m$ is replaced with $(1-\delta_m)\psi_m-C_m$ on $U_m$, and with a regularised maximum function of $(1-\delta_m)\psi_m-C_m$ and the smooth potential of $\alpha_m$ on $X\setminus W_m$.
+In the proof of Theorem \ref{The:globalregularisation} above, we have constructed the potentials $\psi_m$ of $T_m$ to be ``not too small'' (after removing their singularities on a modification) and hence their moduli, which control the Monge-Amp\`ere masses by the Chern-Levine-Nirenberg inequality, to be ``not too large''.
+It is clear that this property is preserved by the regularised maximum construction of [Bou02] and hence so is the Monge-Amp\`ere mass control of Theorem \ref{The:globalregularisation} (c).

 As explained above, by the Morse inequalities applied to $L$ with $T_m\in c_1(L)$ as curvature current with analytic singularities, we get (cf. (\ref{eqn:volbound})): \\

 $\displaystyle v(L) \geq \int\limits_{X(\leq 1, \, T_m)} T_{m, \, ac}^n = \int\limits_{X(0, \, T_m)} T_{m, \, ac}^n + \int\limits_{X(1, \, T_m)} T_{m, \, ac}^n$ for every $m\in \N.$ \\